 Swimming is a crucial skill for keeping children safe around water, but there are numerous other benefits children experience when they start learning to swim at a young age.
 These benefits are clear to see in the physical, emotional, and cognitive aspects of development.
-Here are a few of the benefits of swimming classes for kids in Santa Monica.
+Here are a few of the benefits of swimming classes for kids.

 One of the most important benefits of starting swimming lessons early is that your child will learn water safety, and you won’t have to constantly worry about your child when you’re around water.
 Your baby will quickly learn skills necessary to prevent drowning when accidentally going into a body of water.